Is What I’m Doing Helping My Child?

 Some of the most challenging questions that parents of children with special needs ask themselves are:

 Am I doing the right thing for my child?

 Should I be doing more?

 What should I be expecting?

-When trying to help children overcome their special challenges, the thing that matters most is that the child’s brain is awakened to its highest potential for learning.
-When it is and the brain is provided with information it can use, changes begin happening right away.
+When trying to help children overcome their special challenges, the thing that matters most is that your child’s brain is awakened to its highest potential for learning.
+When the brain is provided with information it can use, changes begin happening right away.

-The child and his brain need to form the patterns that control all the movements of the body, thinking, feeling, emotions and social interaction.
-All children with special challenges need to form themselves and develop skills just like typically developing children do.
-The process of learning and growth, when working well, is pleasurable and empowering for all children.
+Your child’s brain needs to form the patterns that control all the movements of the body, thinking, feeling, emotions and social interaction.
+All children with special challenges need to develop skills just like typically developing children do.

 Learning Should Be Empowering for Your Child